Artificial intelligence to advance Earth observation: : A review of models, recent trends, and pathways forward

-According to the European Union's high-level expert group on artificial intelligence, any AI system should be lawful, ethical and robust~\cite{RNY004}.
-This is further specified into the following key requirements for achieving trustworthy AI, citing~\cite{RNY004}: (1) human agency and oversight, (2) technical robustness and safety, (3) privacy and data governance, (4) transparency, (5) diversity, non-discrimination and fairness, (6) environmental and societal well-being and (7) accountability.
-Recently, Jobin et al.~\cite{RNY003} reviewed 84 documents containing AI ethics guidelines issued by various countries and international agencies and categorized the most dominant/frequently re-appearing ones under 11 heads: (i)~Transparency (ii)~Justice and fairness; (iii)~Non-maleficence (iv)~Responsibility; (v)~Privacy; (vi)~Beneficence; (vii)~Freedom and autonomy; (viii)~Trust; (ix)~Sustainability; (x)~Dignity; and (xi)~Solidarity.
-Notably, several of these categories overlap with the principles of trustworthy AI compiled in the EU ethics guidelines for trustworthy AI~\cite{RNY004}.
+Jobin et al. \cite{RNY003} recently categorized AI ethics guidelines that most commonly appear in various national documents under 11 heads.
+Combining insights from Jobin et al. and four other relevant sources, Kochupillai et al.\cite{kochupillai2022earth} created 6 major categories of ethical duties (see Table~\ref{tab:AIethics}) and corresponding ethical consequences that are most relevant for the AI4EO community.

-Even when neatly categorized above, ethics guidelines may appear vague or too high-level to EO scientists.
-At the most superficial level, ethics is about minimizing harm and maximizing benefits using appropriate (fair, honest) means.
-Accordingly, dominant Western approaches to ethics consider the duties of the actor and the consequences of the action/inaction (deontological and consequentialist approaches to ethics) to determine their acceptability.
+Several of these categories overlap with the principles of trustworthy AI compiled in the EU Ethics Guidelines for Trustworthy AI \cite{RNY004}.
+However, ethics guidelines, even when neatly categorized, may often appear vague or too high-level to EO scientists.\cite{hagendorff2020ethics} To gain a better and more practical understanding of ethics, it is useful to know that, at the simplest level, ethics is about minimising harm and maximising benefits using appropriate (fair, honest) means.
+This may not, however, be an easy or straightforward exercise in the context of everyday AI4EO research.
+In all instances involving ethical issues, several approaches can be utilized to reach an ethically acceptable decision or outcome.
+For example, dominant Western approaches to ethics consider the duties of the actor and consequences of the action/inaction (so-called deontological and consequentialist approaches to ethics) to determine their acceptability.\cite{thomas2015deontology}

-Yet, these approaches may be impractical in emerging technologies such as AI4EO; scientists may not be able to predict the future consequences of their research in the present and may not be fully aware of their duties.
-Recent work recommends combining approaches that also consider the intentions/desires (of the individual researcher and the research project/program as a whole) driving the research and evaluating whether each action or research step corresponds with ethically motivated intentions or desires~\cite{RNY005}.
+Yet, these approaches may be impractical in emerging technologies such as AI4EO; scientists may not be able to clearly predict the future consequences of their research in the present and may not be fully aware of their duties.
+Recent work recommends combining approaches emerging from Eastern philosophy, particularly the intentions/desires of the individual researcher and/or the research project/program as a whole.
+Such considerations would include the evaluation of whether each action or research step corresponds with ethically well thought-out intentions or desires \cite{RNY005}.